 More information on how case studies are managed in each can be found on the individual Investigation pages in this section of the website.

-The Inquiry has invited applications for Core Participant status, and has held one or more preliminary hearings, in relation to the following seven investigations:
+The Inquiry has already invited applications for Core Participation status, and has held one or more preliminary hearings, in relation to the following seven investigations:

 Details of any further preliminary hearings in relation to these investigations will be announced in due course.